 Ostwald went to Leipzig in 1887, where he assumed the chair of physical chemistry.
 There he carried out groundbreaking research on catalysis, while promoting the works of Arrhenius and van’t Hoff.
 He made Leipzig a world center for the study of physical chemistry.
 Moreover, he extensively studied and made important findings regarding energetics.
 Ostwald spent almost two decades at Leipzig.

 Wilhelm Ostwald went into semi-retirement in 1894, choosing to continue only as a research professor.
 He started focusing more towards “Naturphilosophie” and kept himself away from research in chemistry.
 He finally announced full retirement in 1906 and moved to his estate at Grossbothen, in Saxony, where he spent his last years as an independent scholar and freethinker, exploring the fields of energetics, scientific methodology, monism and pacifism and internationalism.
 He also developed a new physical theory of colors.

-Ostwald died at “Landhans Energie” in 1932, after a short illness.
+Ostwald died at “Landhans Energie” on 4th April in 1932, after a short illness.
 He was 78 years old.